nickatnight/cookiecutter-fastapi-backend/README.md

 * `py_version`: The version of Python to install.
 Options are `3.9`, `3.10`, and `3.11`
 * `db_container_name`: The name of the database container.
 Default `db`
 * `backend_container_name`: The name of the backend container.
 Default `backend`
+* `use_celery`: Whether to use Celery/Beat for asynchronous/scheduled tasks.
 * `nginx_container_name`: The name of the nginx web server container.
 Default `nginx`
 * `doctl_version`: The version name of [DigitalOcean Command Line Interface](https://docs.digitalocean.com/reference/doctl/) to use.
 Default `1.92.0`
 * `github_username`: The username of the GitHub user.
 Used for badge display in generated project `README.md`